vjsandu/openmindset/README.md

 # openmindset
-an example for Bitrise CICD Pipeline
+an example for Bitrise CICD Pipeline and Workflows